B2BProgrammer/Ajjarani_Codes_FrontEnd/readme.md

 ![FullStack_1000Feet.JPG](https://github.com/B2BProgrammer/Ajjarani_Codes_FrontEnd/blob/master/images/FullStack_1000Feet.JPG)

-## STEP A : Front End Development :
+## LAYER A : Front End Development :
 FrontEnd : Skin of the application, where all the users/traffic interact with the complex product/systems behind.

 - a.
 HTML                  - Provides the basic structure & layout for the page to be rendered on browsers